-The CRC is a non-representative, non-statutory, community based advisory body.
-It will assist the planning team (consisting of DBCA, the Department of Primary Industries and Regional Development (DPIRD) and traditional owner joint management partners) by providing local knowledge, community input and advice on the establishment and management of the PSCMP and development of one or more indicative and final management plans.
-The CRC plays a pivotal role in ensuring that the views of the local community and stakeholders are considered and will help to facilitate broader community input and involvement by encouraging their local networks to participate in key stages of the planning process.
+The CRC is a non-representative, non-statutory, community-based advisory body.
+It will assist the planning team by providing local knowledge, community input and advice on the review and proposed expansion of Marmion Marine Park.

+The CRC plays a pivotal role in ensuring that the views of the local community and stakeholders are considered and will help facilitate broader community input and involvement by encouraging their local networks to participate in key stages of the planning process.

 The CRC has a central role in assisting the planning team to develop the indicative management plan.
-Information and advice will also be provided by other State government agencies, local government, peak bodies and other key stakeholder groups.
+Information and advice will also be provided by other State Government agencies, local government, peak bodies and other key stakeholder groups.
 The joint management partners' decisions on developing the indicative and final management plan will take into consideration advice from all groups.